 Spring.
-3(3-0) P: TC 301 and Completion of Tier I Writing Requirement R: Open to juniors or seniors in the Department of Telecommunication, Information Studies and Media.
+3(3-0) P: (TC 301) and completion of Tier I writing requirement R: Open to juniors or seniors in the Department of Telecommunication, Information Studies and Media or in the Applied Engineering Sciences major.

-Managing complicated and multidisciplinary projects.
-Organizing projects into manageable elements: scope, time, cost, quality, human resources, communication, risk, procurement, and integration.
+Managing complicated and multidisciplinary pro-Organizing projects into manageable elements: scope, time, cost, quality, human resources, communication, risk, procurement, and integration.
 Communicate with stakeholders.
 Analyze organizations.
 Develop a budget.
 Identify roles and responsibilities during the critical planning, deployment, and evaluation stages.

-462 Social Computing (W)
+Social Computing (W) 462